Driving The Golden Circle

 Gesthús Campsite Selfoss

-The camping ground and RV park at Selfoss offer great facilities with fantastic views.
+The campground and RV park at Selfoss offer great facilities with fantastic views.
 The visitor center offers showers, a WC, a kitchen, a dining room, and Wi-Fi, all you could need to relax on this stop on your way around the Golden Circle.
 Kids will enjoy the nearby swimming pool and playground to stretch their legs after the last leg of the journey!
 Furthermore, the center of town is just 10 minutes away on foot, where you’ll find fully-stocked supermarkets and other shops to purchase anything you need for your journey.
 Open year-round, camping at Selfoss will cost you around 3.000 ISK per pitch.